 Some of Mr. Lo’s recent achievements and representations include:

 - Represented Netlist in a breach of contract dispute against Samsung Electronics, Inc. Obtained summary judgment on behalf of Netlist that Samsung had materially breached its contract obligations, and that Netlist properly terminated the contract, leaving Samsung unlicensed to Netlist’s valuable patents.
 Also obtained Rule 37 sanctions against Samsung after prevailing on the merits.
 (Netlist v.
 Samsung);

 - Represented SoundCloud in a trade secrets dispute relating to digital music services for DJs, in which SoundCloud obtained a dismissal with prejudice of all of asserted claims (Beatport v.
 SoundCloud);

 - Represented four Taiwan-based consumer electronics device manufacturers (Foxconn, Pegatron, Compal, and Wistron) in multi-billion dollar action asserting antitrust, breach of contract, FRAND, and patent claims against wireless technology licensor, in which the manufacturers defeated a motion for preliminary injunction seeking to force them to pay billions of dollars in royalties under patent license agreements being challenged as anticompetitive and violating FRAND (In re Qualcomm Litigation);

-- Represented Fitbit in a multi-patent, multi-case dispute against Jawbone spanning multiple federal district court cases and an International Trade Commission patent investigation, regarding technologies used to monitor activity and heart rate in activity trackers (Jawbone v.
+- Represented Fitbit in dispute against Jawbone spanning multiple federal district court cases and an International Trade Commission trade secrets and patent investigation, regarding technologies used to monitor activity and heart rate in activity trackers (Jawbone v.
 Fitbit);

 - Represented Huy Fong Foods (makers of the famous Sriracha chili sauce) in its dispute with the City of Irwindale (City of Irwindale, et al. v.
 Huy Fong Foods, Inc.);